AdvanTx: UNC Advance Therapeutics Initiative

 F&A costs are an essential part of operating and sustaining any large research university and are critical to providing the extensive and complex infrastructure and administrative systems that support our researchers.

-Researchers and units who wish to develop proposals in response to these industry opportunities should reach out to Liz Powell, Assistant Director of Contracting, or Joon Cho, Director of Business Development-Industry Relations, before engaging in budget discussions with the sponsor.
+Researchers and units who wish to develop proposals in response to these industry opportunities should reach out to Liz Powell, Assistant Director of Contracting, or Chrissy Kinkade, Director of Business Development-Industry Relations, before engaging in budget discussions with the sponsor.
 Appropriately incorporating F&A costs into a non-federal proposal is often possible when there is internal consultation and planning on the front end and doing so can substantially increase the likelihood of proposal success.
 OVCR staff have significant experience with this process and are available to assist in budget development with organizations such as industries, foundations, and nonprofits.